Faresalghazy/PiCa/README.md

 ----------

 # Controling the car from your Android phone
 Possibly the simplest step download the CarJoy developed by yours truly from google play [here](https://play.google.com/store/apps/details?id=centennialapps.fares.carcontroller&hl=en).
-Enter the settings page, enter your IP port  (note that this works with external IPs
+Enter the settings page, enter your IP port  (note that this works with external IPs as well

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2MTIyNDY1OF19
+eyJoaXN0b3J5IjpbLTE0MzAyMzUwMDJdfQ==
 -->